Tubeway Army (album)

-Tubeway Army is the debut studio album by the English new wave band Tubeway Army, released in 1978.
+Tubeway Army is the debut studio album by the English new wave band Tubeway Army, released on 24 November 1978 by Beggars Banquet Records.
 Its initial limited-edition run of 5,000 (known unofficially as the Blue Album due to its coloured vinyl and cover) sold out but this was not enough for it to chart.
 When reissued in mid-1979, following the success of the follow-up Replicas (1979), the more commonly known cover art featuring a stylised portrait of Gary Numan was introduced.
 This release made No. 14 in the UK Albums Chart.